rbanffy/3270font/README.md

 ![Using it on OSX (don't forget to turn antialiasing on)]( https://raw.githubusercontent.com/wiki/rbanffy/3270font/osx_terminal.png)

-If you are running Windows, you'll probably need something like Cygwin, but, in the end, the font works correctly (with some very minor hinting issues).
+If you are running Windows, you'll probably need something like WSL or Cygwin, but, in the end, the font works correctly (with some very minor hinting issues).

 ![Works on Windows](
 https://raw.githubusercontent.com/wiki/rbanffy/3270font/windows_10.png)